 Other important aspects include the display panel type (IPS vs TN vs VA), resolution size, how big your monitor you want to be, response time, refresh rate, and so much more.

-With that said, we’re definitely hoping that our round-up of gaming monitors can help give you a good idea on which FreeSync gaming monitors are worth investing your money on this 2020, and which are not.
+With that said, we’re definitely hoping that our round-up of gaming monitors can help give you a good idea of which FreeSync gaming monitors are worth investing your money on In 2021, and which are not.